Robust discrete complex analysis: A toolbox: Notation, assumptions and preliminaries

 (below we sometimes call $r_v$ the \emph{local scale size});

-\item \textbf{(d)} the set $\G$ is locally finite (i.e., it does not have accumulation points in $\C$). \end{itemize} It is worth noting that (b) and (c) also imply that all degrees of {faces} of $\G$ are uniformly bounded and all angles between neighboring edges are uniformly bounded away from~$0$.
-In particular, the radius of isolation $\min_{v'\in\G}|v'\!-\!v|$ of a vertex $v\in\G$ is always uniformly comparable to $r_v$.
-Let us emphasize that we do \emph{not} assume that $r_v$'s are comparable to each other: the local scale sizes \emph{can} significantly vary from place to place, see Fig.~\ref{Fig: grid-irreg}.
-Also, we do not assume any quantitative bound in the condition (d).
+\item[(d)] $\G$ \emph{is locally finite} (i.e., it does not have accumulation points in $\C$). \end{longlist} It is worth noting that (b) and (c) also imply that all degrees of {faces} of $\G$ are uniformly bounded, and all angles between neighboring edges are uniformly bounded away from $0$.
+In particular, the radius of isolation $\min_{v'\in\G}|v' - v|$ of a vertex $v\in \G$ is always uniformly comparable to $r_v$.
+Let us emphasize that we do \emph{not} assume that $r_v$'s are comparable to each other: the local scale sizes \emph{can} significantly vary from place to place; see Figure~\ref{Fig: grid-irreg}.
+Also, we do not assume any quantitative bound in condition (d).